MyPlan Frequently Asked Questions

 How do I search for courses?

-The second drop-down option on the “Find Courses” page allows you to search for courses by General Education Requirement.
-General Education Requirements are requirements necessary to graduate with an undergraduate degree from UW that may or may not relate to requirements for a specific major.
+General Education Requirements are requirements necessary to graduate with an undergraduate degree from UW that my relate to requirements for a specific major, and include:

 - Diversity (DIV)